draffauf/todo-list-app/README.md

   * Allows creation of simple list items
   * Ability to toggle done/not-done items
   * Ability to destroy items
-  * Best practices for naming conventions
 2. CSS/HTML: A To-Do app that
   * Utilizes HTML5 markup where needed
   * Utilizes CSS3 techniques to make things pretty without graphics
-  * Best practices for naming conventions
+3. Show us your best coding practices!
-3. Bonus points if you can test your JavaScript
+4. Bonus points if you can test your JavaScript

 ## Getting Started